zachasyl/MixThis/README.md

  **MixThis**\
 \
 \
-This app tells you the ingredients to make a cocktail if it finds an exact match (capitalization excluded) for the cocktail name you search for.\
+This app tells you the ingredients required to make a cocktail when the user searches for a cocktail by name.\
 \
 **Description and Features**\
 \
-\cf0 Pictures of the application are located in the MixThis/pictures folder
+\Pictures of the application are located in the MixThis/pictures folder

 MixThis is a simple app that utilizes a search api form www.thecocktaildb.com; it was built while I learned to use public API on Android applications.\
 \